Version control: Best practices

 Following best practices is necessary to obtain the full benefits of version control.
 Best practice may vary by version control tool and the field to which version control is applied.
-The generally accepted best practices in software development include: making incremental, small, changes; making commits which involve only one task or fix -- a corollary to this is to commit only code which works and does not knowingly break existing functionality; utilizing branching to complete functionality before release; writing clear and descriptive commit messages, make what why and how clear in either the description or the code; and using a consistent branching strategy.
+The generally accepted best practices in software development include: making small/incremental changes; making commits which involve only one task or fix -- a corollary to this is to commit only code which works and does not knowingly break existing functionality; using branching to complete functionality before release; writing clear and descriptive commit messages, making what, why and how clear in either the commit description or the code; and using a consistent branching strategy.
 Other best software development practices such as code review and automated regression testing may assist in the following of version control best practices.

 Costs and benefits

 Costs and benefits will vary dependent upon the version control tool chosen and the field in which it is applied.
 This section speaks to the field of software development, where version control is widely applied.